GeorgeBelanger/PairBNB/README.md

       - I updated `runtime: nodejs8.10` to nodejs10.14.1 and `region: eu-west-1` to us-east-1
       - I see we have the index.handler and that's it.
 Also CORS is true which will save us headache.
     - Changing our index.js next.
+      - Changed our index.js file.
+Wondering if we should use a service worker?